security-assignments/security-assignments.github.io/tutorials/intro-to-linux-cowsay.md

     ![]({{ '/assets/images/cowsay-kali-terminal-button.jpg' | relative_url }})

+3. For this tutorial, get a shell running as user `root` by running this within your terminal:

+        sudo -s

+    This launches a shell (`-s`) as root via the `sudo` command.

 3. Let’s see where we are right now.
 Enter the following command to show our current directory `pwd`: print working directory